Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Nominated Proof of Stake (NPoS)

 A Proof-of-Stake system where nominators back validators with their own stake as a show of faith in the good behavior of the validator.
 Nominated Proof-of-Stake differs from the more generic concept Delegated Proof-of-Stake in that nominators are subject to loss of stake if they nominate a bad validator; delegators are not subject to loss of stake based on the behavior of the validator.
 Note that some other blockchain technologies may use the term Delegated Proof-of-Stake, even if delegators can be slashed.
-AXIASolar uses the Phragmen method to allocate stake to nominees.
+AXIA uses the Phragmen method to allocate stake to nominees.

 ## Nominator